open-contracting/infrastructure/docs/cost/index.md

 * Checking for duplicates when copying objects from OCDS.
 For example, checking whether an `Organization` object has already been copied before copying it again.
 * Handling identifier conflicts when copying objects from OCDS.
 For example, where two contracting processes both contain a ``Document`` with the same `.id`.

-Read the `convert-to-oc4ids` [transformation notes](https://ocdskit.readthedocs.io/en/latest/cli/ocds.html#transformation-notes) to learn about how OCDS Kit handles the above scenarios.
+Read the `convert-from-ocds` [transformation notes](https://oc4idskit.readthedocs.io/en/latest/cli.html#transformation-notes) to learn about how OC4IDS Kit handles the above scenarios.

 #### Handling multiple currencies